fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 #Make some changes
 Feel free to play around with a few values.
 If at any point you mess things up and don't know how to make it work again, you can do one of two things

-1. Trying 'Undoing' by selecting the file you had changed and pressing the 'Edit->Undo' menu item (notice the keyboard shortcut next to the menu item so you don't always have to use the menu)
+1. Trying 'Undoing' changes in a file ('Edit->Undo' menu item).
+Notice the keyboard shortcut next to the menu item so you don't always have to use the menu.
-2. From then second menu from the right select the 'Prettier' item and press it, which will get all the files back the way they were from the start.
+2. From then Rocket menu, select the down arrow then select the 'Prettier' item, which will get all the files back the way they were from the start.

-The main thing is to play with some values and see what happens without worrying about causing damage.
+##Cause Damage
+Don't worry about messing up your files.
+Be brave, experiment hard and learn from your mistakes.

+You'd be surprised how much trial and error goes in the the world of coding.

 @annotation:tour inherit
 #Inheritance
-This is a really cool feature and you can engage your brain a bit.
+This is a really cool feature and let's you engage your brain a bit more.

 A CSS file gets its name from * **C**ascading **S**tyle **S**heet*.
 The reason for this is that the styles you create *cascade* down into *child* elements.

 Take a look at this HTML